Injured on a Motorcycle?

 she once had.
 Financial distress and emotional distress are common problems

-for injured motorcyclists, and Sarasota accident attorney Maria Gerber
+for injured motorcyclists, and Sarasota personal injury attorney Maria

-is ready to help.
-A personal injury accident victim herself, Maria understands
+Gerber is ready to help.
+A personal injury accident victim herself, Maria

-how traumatic such injuries can be.
-Maria and her staff at Gerber Law
+understands how traumatic such injuries can be.
+Maria and her staff at

-are knowledgeable and assertive in representing their clients, but they
+Gerber Law are knowledgeable and assertive in representing their clients,

-also provide personal service and compassion for every client, whether
+but they also provide personal service and compassion for every client,

 Please contact Gerber Law for an initial